cf-platform-eng/signer/README.md

 # signer
-small app to demo signing
+A small app to demo signing.

+Connects to Guardtime Fusion-fronted blockchain and returns a signature for a given string.